Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptohadronic Scenarios

-XRISM measurements of X-ray strongly overshoot the predicted synchrotron flux from secondary electrons, which allows two interpretations.
-It is in principle possible that X-ray flux does not correlate with high-energy emission form the source.
-Indeed, the inner Galaxy region is known to host X-ray bubbles of complex morphology \cite{Predehl:2020kyq} and the emission observed by XRISM may be part of a larger X-ray structure unrelated to the source.
-Otherwise, if the X-ray emission is associated to the source, the synchrotron emission from secondary electrons produced in proton-proton collisions is insufficient to explain the X-ray data and there exists a population of directly accelerated electrons that produces the observed X-ray flux.
+XRISM x-ray measurements strongly overshoot the predicted synchrotron flux from secondary electrons, which allows two interpretations.
+It is in principle possible that the x-ray flux does not correlate with the high-energy emission form the source.
+Indeed, the inner Galaxy region is known to host x-ray bubbles of complex morphology \cite{Predehl:2020kyq} and the emission observed by XRISM may be part of a larger x-ray structure unrelated to the source.
+Otherwise, if the x-ray emission is associated to the source, the synchrotron emission from secondary electrons produced in proton-proton collisions is insufficient to explain the x-ray data and there exists a population of directly accelerated electrons that produces the observed x-ray flux.

-To account for XRISM measurement, we constructed two leptohadronic models, which explain both morphological and spectral properties of the source.
+To account for the XRISM measurement, we constructed two leptohadronic models, which explain both the morphological and spectral properties of the source.
 To treat secondary particles in $pp$~interactions, we used the \texttt{aafrag} Python library~\cite{aafrag2021}.